plopezmp/GdR/Automation Lab with Python/README.md

 ```
 tn.write(b"int l1\n")
 tn.write(b"ip add 2.2.2.2 255.255.255.255\n")
+tn.write(b"router ospf 1\n")
+tn.write(b"network 0.0.0.0 255.255.255.255 area0\n")
 ```

-to the `bassicR1.py` script and configure a second loopback interface.
+to the `bassicR1.py` script and configure a second loopback interface, and OSPF.

 Run this script again and check the changes that produces in R1.